 Any gardener will tell you that you can’t go wrong with composting.
 Whether you want to add nutrients, break up dense soil, introduce beneficial microbes, or all three, compost is the perfect choice.
-But not all compost is the same.
+Not all compost is the same though.
 Many gardeners will tell you that the best stuff you can get is cotton burr compost.
 Keep reading to learn more about how to use cotton burr compost in your garden.

 What is Cotton Burr Compost?